edufourfr/INF568_ECC/README.md

 ## Code structure

 * **point.py** contains a class that is used to represent points on a elliptic curve.
 Of note is the set function that specifies the parameters (N and A) of the elliptic curve we are currently working on.
-It also there that are implemented the functions for adding, doubling and normalizing points, as well as the conditional swap.
+It is also there that are implemented the functions for adding, doubling and normalizing points, as well as the conditional swap.
 * **montgomery.py** contains one function which implements the montgomery *ladder*.
 * **keyexchange.py** implements half of a Diffie Hellman protocol with elliptic curves, as well as several functions that are used to interpret the inputs as specified in [RFC7748](https://tools.ietf.org/html/rfc7748).
 * **ecm.py** contains the *ECMTrial* and *factorization* functions, which allow us to attempt to factorize integers. *factorization* returns a dictionary mapping (presumably) prime numbers to their power in the factoring of the input.